 I ate vermicelli noodles in a beef broth containing roasted ginger, star anis, onions, and spices topped with thinly sliced raw onions and bean sprouts.
 The chef had added just the right amount of nuoc mam sauce and sliced sirloin.

 Howard ate sui mai and lo mai gai: shrimp dumplings and pork dumplings with sticky rice in lotus leaves.

-“Emile’s challenge here in Vietnam is not different from an engineer’s challenge in other countries,” Howard said.
-“He has to insure that his projects succeed despite the foreign language and customs as well as constant problems with logistics.
+“Emile’s challenge here in Vietnam is not different from a petroleum engineer’s challenge in other countries,” Howard said.
+“He has to insure his projects succeed despite the foreign language and customs as well as constant problems with logistics.
 Right now spot prices for crude are down.”

 When Howard and I finished breakfast, we went into the lobby to wait for Binh.
-Our plan for the morning was to visit an apartment complex, called Saigon Pearl, on Nguyễn Hữu Cảnh Street.
+Our plan for the morning was to visit an apartment complex, called Saigon Pearl, on Nguyễn Hữu Cảnh Street, and complete another survey.